Viki-coding/ADHD-Self-Assessment/README.md

 As shown in the testing sheet below we navigated around our site and manually tested all available features and input fields to ensure they were working as intended.

 We carried out various intentsive testing and entered various inputs to see if any errors occured.
-Many errors were fixed and now works without any bugs.
+Many errors were fixed and works well without any bugs.

 FEATURES TESING: